hashicorp/terraform-provider-google/website/docs/r/compute_interconnect_attachment.html.markdown

   (Optional)
   An optional description of this resource.

+* `bandwidth` -
+  (Optional)
+  Provisioned bandwidth capacity for the interconnect attachment.
+  For attachments of type DEDICATED, the user can set the bandwidth.
+  For attachments of type PARTNER, the Google Partner that is operating the interconnect must set the bandwidth.
+  Output only for PARTNER type, mutable for PARTNER_PROVIDER and DEDICATED, Defaults to BPS_10G

 * `edge_availability_domain` -
   (Optional)
   Desired availability domain for the attachment.
 Only available for type